NNEDV’s #EmpowermentPlaylist: To Express, Heal, and Empower

 Music for Healing

 Research has shown that music can have profound effects on our emotions, memory, brain health, and attention.
-[2] One study states that music can be used to increase self-awareness, social relatedness, and mood regulation by helping the listener convey feelings, temporarily forget about reality, cope with worries, and add more meaning to life.
-[1] Additionally, music can be used as a connector, providing people with a sense of community to a particular social group.
-Music can encourage us to feel closer to others, express an identity, and collect information about social environments.
-[1] Music can be a catalyst for inspiration or mood regulation.
-Last, music can have physiological and psychological effects, causing listeners to feel relaxed, alert, or even cope with depression.
-[1, 3]
+One study states that music can be used to increase self-awareness, social relatedness, and mood regulation by helping listeners convey feelings, escape reality, cope with worries, and find greater meaning in life.
+Additionally, music serves as a connector, fostering a sense of belonging within particular social groups and enhancing our understanding of social environments.
+This sense of community can encourage people to feel closer to others, express their identities, and connect on a deeper level.
+Music can even serve as a powerful tool for mood regulation and inspiration, affecting listeners on both physiological and psychological levels, helping them relax, become more alert, or manage symptoms of depression.
+For those interested in diving deeper into the science of these effects, mehr Infos dazu hier provide valuable insights and resources for further exploration.

 Music to Empower